uw-cheme436/uw-cheme436.github.io/writing_guidelines.md

 - **Introduction**:
   1. Summarize the relevant theory
   2. Include key equations and cite sources, but omit details such as derivations.
 Equations should be separate from the text and numbered.
   4. Include the purpose and scope.
-Objective must be specific. *The assignment memos are purposefully vague, so you must define more specific objectives.* Otherwise, you will not have a clear purpose for your experiments and analysis.
+Objectives must be specific. *The assignment memos are purposefully vague, so you must define more specific objectives.* Otherwise, you will not have a clear purpose for your experiments and analysis.
   5. Summarize results/data available in the literature (If you do not believe that no relevant data exist, say so and describe your search).
 - **Materials and methods**:
   1. Describe available equipment and how you will use it to achieve your objectives.